MScottBlake/mscottblake.github.io/_posts/2025-08-15-presentation-from-macadmins-conference.md

 {% include youtubePlayer.html id=page.youtubeId %}

-Lastly, a copy of my slides and some other useful links are available in the [Presentations](https://github.com/MScottBlake/Presentations) repoository of my GitHub repository.
+Lastly, a copy of my slides and some other useful links are available in the [Presentations](https://github.com/MScottBlake/Presentations) repoository in my GitHub.

 ## A Heartfelt Thank You